julionm/rust-studies/README.md

 - **Mangling**: is when the compiler changes the function name to add more information so other parts of compilation process can use it
 - **Operator Overloading**: it's the way to overload basic operations of operators like `+` depending on the values passed
 - **Newtype Pattern**: the *newtype pattern* consists of the process of creating a new type when in some cases it's not possible to extend a type of the language, this was used in Haskell previously
+- **empty type**: an empty type is a way to represent the non-presence of a value, in Rust it's called the *never type* because it represents the never returning of a function
+- **DST**: *dynammically sized types*, types that don't have their real size known in compile time

 ---